Nespresso, Tassimo or Dolce Gusto?

 - Available from: Large supermarkets nationwide

-Dolce Gusto machines are compact and relatively affordable although, as with all pod coffee machines, the ongoing cost of capsules can sting.
-There is a range of machines, from compact models such as the Piccolo, to design-led models such as the Drop.
-They all work in fundamentally the same way, but you have the option of either simple manual controls or a digital interface.
+Dolce Gusto machines are compact and relatively affordable, although, as with all pod coffee machines, the ongoing cost of capsules can sting.
+There is a range of machines, from compact models such as the Oblo, to design-led models such as the Drop.

 What can I drink?